CONTENTS

 these individuals are being brought to task on all of this.

-I’m going to turn it over to
+I’m going to turn it over to the deputy

-Please reach out to the ministry.
+reach out to the ministry.
 We will be there to support you.

 You go ahead.